 Conversion therapy is legal in Idaho.
-A bill to ban it was introduced for a fourth time into the state house in February 2020.
+A bill to ban it was introduced for a fifth time into the state house in 2021.

 Legal status of the Transgender Community

-On March 30, 2020, Governor Brad Little signed a law that will prohibit birth certificate changes for transgender people as of July 1, 2020.
-It’s being challenged in court.
-As of now, the current law is still in effect: the gender marker on a birth certificate can be amended upon applicant request.
+On March 30, 2020, Governor Brad Little signed a law that prohibited birth certificate changes for transgender people as of July 1, 2020.
+It was challenged in court and ultimately dismissed.
 No medical documentation is necessary except for minors, when the change requires a provider signature.
 A name change requires a court order.